climategamechanger/curriculum/src/morea/water/module-water.md

 morea_sort_order: 40
 ---

-How climate change will impact on oceans.
+How climate change is predicted to impact on oceans.